Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 He has the advantage that he won't ask about the other side of Dalloway, he just dumps himself completely on her, and she accepts it with ease, she uses everything he has to achieve her own good life This side of her, but she also left her own space intact, which she knew Richard wouldn't notice.

-This hidden precious space is open to only two people: Peter and Sally.
-Everything went so well, friends, status, money.
+This hidden, precious space is open to only two people: Peter and Sally.
+Everything went so well, friends, status, and money.
 The banquet also started smoothly.
 Until Septimus, the news of the strange young man's suicide came.
 Mrs. Dalloway's perfect inner world cracked at that moment.
-No, the crack has always existed, it's just that she usually either looks at this side of the crack or the other side, and she jumps around freely, subtly avoiding facing the crack itself.
+No, the crack has always existed; it's just that she usually either looks at this side of the crack or the other side, and she jumps around freely, subtly avoiding facing the crack itself.

 The waves have always been the image of her subject.
 "Voyage," "Jacob's Room," "Mrs. Dalloway," "To the Lighthouse," up to "The Wave," which directly imitates the movement of waves.
 This changing and repeating everything, surging, whistling, washing ashore, shattering, and disappearing, is an irresistible life.